 Combining novel computer vision algorithms and traditional x-ray systems, BVR has been shown to be accurate for multiple joints in animals and humans; resolved either with marker-based or model-based tracking algorithms.
 Marker-based approaches track tantalum beads inserted into bones or soft-tissue and are optimal for animal and in vitro testing.
 However, they are prohibitively invasive for in vivo human research.
 Fortunately, improvements in model-based tracking algorithms provide a viable alternative.
-Model-based BVR tracking approaches in humans involve preparing the volumetric image sets acquired by CT or MRI in a static posture and capturing the defined motions in the field-of-view of two X-rays.
-Most model-based tracking applications then generate digitally reconstructed radiographs (DRR) of the bone or implant and match them to feature-enhanced videoradiographs using metrics that demonstrate the similarity between DRRs and videoradiographs8.
+Model-based BVR tracking approaches in humans involve preparing the volumetric image sets acquired by CT or MRI in a static posture and capturing the motion of interest in the field-of-view of two X-rays.
+Most model-based tracking applications then generate digitally reconstructed radiographs (DRR) of the bone or implant from the static CT or MR images and match them to feature-enhanced videoradiographs using metrics that demonstrate the similarity between DRRs and videoradiographs8.
 This process is called “tracking” the bone or implant.

 The primary output variables of tracking bones or implants are rigid body kinematics, from which joint kinematics, ligament elongations9,10, joint spacing as a surrogate for cartilage thickness11, joint contact12,13, and other biomarkers can be computed.
 Recently, we documented the accuracy of model-based tracking BVR in computing the biomechanics of the wrist, total wrist arthroplasty (TWA), and distal radioulnar joint (DRUJ)14,15.
 In the following section, a detailed protocol of this validated method for studying the motion of the skeletal wrist, total wrist arthroplasty, and the distal radioulnar joint during various tasks is presented.
 We segment the density-based image volumes of the bones and implants from the CT image volumes, track these partial image volumes within the videoradiographs, and determine outcomes such as center of rotation, contact pattern, and ulnar variance to demonstrate this method’s strengths and limitations.